kannans89/ES6Repo/11_ES6_BuiltInObj/11_BuiltInObj.md

 ## Regex extensions

 In a regular expression eg: `/[A-Z]/g` the beginning and ending `/` are called delimiters.Anything after the closing delimiter is called a modifier.ES6 adds a new modifier `/g` where g stands for global .This match all instances of the pattern in a string, not just one.

+### Illustration
+The following example searches and returns all upper case characters in the string.

 ```html
    <script>